Student Experience

 • Dons-for-Dons Peer Tutoring

 The purpose of Dons-for-Dons Peer Tutoring is to provide a comfortable space in which younger Dons can seek academic help.
-Dons-for-Dons tutors consist of a group of motivated, hardworking upperclassmen who want to help their peers succeed in school by assisting with content, organization, and study skills.
-The tutoring is open to middle school students and freshmen.
+Dons-for-Dons tutors consists of a group of motivated, hardworking upperclassmen who want to help their peers succeed in school by assisting with content, organization, and study skills.
+The tutoring is open to middle school students and freshmen Monday through Friday after school from 3:05 to 3:45 in the Learning Commons.

 Students interested in tutoring or who need academic help should contact Ms. Holmes.